Understanding Chain-of-Thought in LLMs through Information Theory: Experiments

 \subsubsection{Results}

-Table \ref{tab:combined_results} demonstrates that our proposed information-theoretic approach successfully identifies the unidentifiable sub-task.
-Since we intentionally set the ``multiplication'' rules to be incorrect, we observe minimal to no information gain for this operation, as expected.
-However, a different pattern emerges when we examine the results of the ORM method.
-Both ``multiplication'' and ``subtraction'' show, on average, a very low probability of correctness.
-This is due to the fact that both sub-tasks are primarily associated with incorrect final answers.
-Consequently, relying on the standard ORM approach could lead to the misleading conclusion that ``subtraction" is also incorrect.
+Table \ref{tab:combined_results} shows that our information-theoretic approach (IG) successfully identifies the unidentifiable sub-task.
+Since the ``multiplication'' rule is intentionally incorrect, it yields minimal to no information gain, as expected.
+However, ORM results reveal a different pattern: both ``multiplication'' and ``subtraction'' have low correctness probabilities, as they are linked to incorrect final answers.
+This suggests that the standard ORM approach may misleadingly classify ``subtraction'' as incorrect.

 Additionally, in our sample-wise experiment, we observe a similar trend when we use the methods to assess the sample-wise correctness of ``multiplication" and ``subtraction" for each prompt.
 Here, our proposed method not only accurately detects the unidentifiable sub-task but also highlights a significant shortcoming of ORM.
 Specifically, ORM falsely flags ``subtraction'', which is actually correct, as an incorrect sub-task due to spurious correlations.